choonghyunryu/dlookr/README.md

 #### Calculating descriptive statistics of numerical column of table in the DBMS

 Use `dplyr::tbl()` to create a tbl_dbi object, then use it as a data frame object.
-The data argument of all EDA functions is specified as a tbl_dbi object instead of a data frame object.
+That is, the data argument of all EDA function is specified as tbl_dbi object instead of data frame object.

 ``` r
 # extract only those with 'Urban' variable level is "Yes",